Businesses in the Columbus Region benefit from:

 In addition to tax savings available to Columbus Region businesses (further detailed on the Tax Structure page), state and local governments offer tax incentives, credits, loans and grants to new businesses, small businesses and expanding companies.
 State and local resources are below.

-Companies with questions about incentives are encouraged to contact the Columbus 2020 team of location experts for further information and help navigating available programs.
+Companies with questions about incentives are encouraged to contact the One Columbus team of location experts for further information and help navigating available programs.

 Ohio Job Creation Tax Credit

 The Ohio Job Creation Tax Credit is a refundable tax credit for eligible companies creating at least 10 new jobs (within three years) with a minimum annual payroll of $660,000 that pay at least 150 percent of the federal minimum wage.
 The tax credit is measured as a percentage of the payroll for all new employees hired under the program, and is applied toward the company’s commercial activity tax liability.
 Should the amount of the credit exceed the company’s commercial activity tax liability for any given year, the difference is refunded.
 A business must apply for the credit before committing to the project.
 Applicants must be approved through the Ohio Tax Credit Authority before hiring begins.